matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/multi-node-inference.md

 ### InferGroup Rolling Update

-We configure the corresponding rolling update strategy for sample.
+We configure the corresponding rolling update strategy for llama-multinode.

 ```yaml
 spec: